 #7: Most of the people who receive SNAP are children, seniors, working parents, and people with disabilities.

-About half of all SNAP participants are children, and nearly 10 percent are seniors.
-Most the rest are working parents and people with disabilities.
-Undocumented immigrants are not eligible for benefits, and even many legal immigrants, including many with full-time jobs, are also ineligible.
+About half of all SNAP participants are children and nearly 10 percent are seniors.
+Most of the rest are working parents and people with disabilities.
+Undocumented immigrants are not eligible for benefits and even many legal immigrants, including many with full-time jobs, are also ineligible.

 #8: SNAP benefits that are illegally sold constitute only about one percent of all SNAP benefit dollars, proving that there is less fraud in SNAP than in most big businesses, nonprofit groups, or defense contracts.

-Due to increased oversight and improvements to program management by USDA, the illegal trafficking of benefits has fallen significantly over the last two decades, from about four cents on the dollar in 1993 to about one cent in 2006-08.
+Due to increased oversight and improvements to program management by USDA, the illegal trafficking of benefits has fallen significantly over the last two decades, from about four cents on the dollar in 1993 to about one cent today.

-#9: In 2010, 49 million Americans, including more than 16 million children, lived in households that couldn’t afford enough food.
+#9: In 2011, 50 million Americans, including nearly 17 million children, lived in households that couldn’t afford enough food.

-That means that one in six Americans – and one in five of the country’s children – lived in homes that directly face, or lived at the brink of, hunger.
+That means that one in six Americans – and one in five of the country’s children – lived in homes that directly face, or lived at the brink of, hunger in 2011.

-#10: Despite increasing SNAP participation, many eligible for benefits still don’t get the benefits, and eligible working families have the lowest participation rates.
+#10: Despite increasing SNAP participation, many Americans that are eligible for benefits still don’t get them, and eligible working families have the lowest participation rates.

-In 2009, more than a quarter of eligible households, and more than four in ten eligible working households, did not receive the SNAP benefits to which they were entitled.
-There many reasons that eligible people do not apply for, or ultimately enroll in – the program, including: misconceptions about whether they can get SNAP and how much in benefits they can obtain; lack of time to travel to a government office, wait in line, participate in an interview that often feels like an interrogation, and submit a large amount of documents; and stigma, fear, and embarrassment.
-Fortunately, there are concrete ways for volunteers to help potentially eligible people overcome all these barriers and to help them more easily obtain the nutrition assistance their families so desperately need.
+In 2010, a quarter of eligible households, and a third of eligible working households, did not receive the SNAP benefits to which they were entitled.
+There are many reasons that eligible people do not apply for – or ultimately enroll in – the program, including: misconceptions about whether they can get SNAP and how much in benefits they can obtain; lack of time to travel to a government office, wait in line, participate in an interview that often feels like an interrogation, and submit a large amount of documents; and stigma, fear, and embarrassment.